 - Oracle audit trail – if Oracle audit trail is enabled, the collector can be configured to listen to it and forward the events

-- Access logs – the standard web server access log files can be parsed and sent to LogSentinel SIEM
+- Access logs – the standard web server access log files can be parsed (in Common Log Format and Extended Log Format) and sent to LogSentinel SIEM

 - Linux audit log – the native linux audit log file can be tailed and forwarded to LogSentinel SIEM

-- Windows event logs – the Windows event logs (including all categories – Application, Security, System) can be read continuously as sent to LogSentinel SIEM
+- Windows event logs – the Windows event logs (including all categories – Application, Security, System) can be read continuously and sent to LogSentinel SIEM

 - Directory changes - any changes in a directory (new files, removal of files, modification of files) can be tracked using this collector configuration.